Qualify for Crime Analysis Jobs with a Master’s in Criminal Justice

 Metropolitan College’s Criminal Justice master’s degree concentration in Crime Analysis will equip you to:

-• Conduct analysis using a variety of different techniques, including mapping and spatial analysis and other advanced methods.
+• Prepare different sources of data for analysis (e.g., data reorganization, matching) and carry out analysis using a variety of different techniques, including mapping and spatial analysis and other advanced techniques.

-• Comprehend the ethical and legal rules and values that govern crime analysis within law enforcement organizations operating in a democratic society.
+• Comprehend the ethical and legal rules and values that govern crime analysis within law enforcement organizations operating in democratic society.

 Certificate-to-Degree Pathway